Alvin Jones (American football)

-Alvin Jones Jr. (born December 2, 1994) is an American football linebacker.
+Alvin Jones Jr. (born December 2, 1994) is an American former professional football linebacker.
 He played college football at UTEP, and originally signed with the Baltimore Ravens of the National Football League (NFL) as an undrafted free agent in 2018.
-He has also played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He later played for the Saskatchewan Roughriders of the Canadian Football League (CFL).

 Professional career

 Baltimore Ravens

 Jones signed with the Baltimore Ravens as an undrafted free agent in 2018.
 He was placed on injured reserve on August 31, 2018, and was released a week later.
 He was re-signed to the practice squad on October 15, 2018.

 Jones signed a reserve/future contract on January 7, 2019.
 He was placed on injured reserve on August 31, 2019, and waived from injured reserve with an injury settlement on September 10.

 Saskatchewan Roughriders

 After two years away from football, Jones signed with the Saskatchewan Roughriders of the CFL on October 21, 2021.
 He was released on June 4, 2022.